Critical Language Scholarship Program

 Selection Criteria: Participants are selected based on their demonstrable commitment to language learning, and who show that the language and cultural knowledge they gain is integral to their future academic and professional pursuits.

 Languages: CLS offers instruction in critical languages at a variety of levels.
-No previous study required (Azerbaijani, Bangla, Hindi, Indonesian, Persian, Punjabi, Swahili, Turkish, Urdu), one year of study required (Arabic, Korean, Portuguese, Russian), and two years of study required (Chinese, Japanese).
+No previous study required (Azerbaijani, Bangla, Hindi, Indonesian, Persian, Portuguese, Swahili, Turkish, Urdu), one year of study required (Arabic, Korean, Russian), and two years of study required (Chinese, Japanese).

 Program Benefits: The CLS Program covers the following costs: travel to and from the student's U.S. home city and program location, a mandatory Washington, D.C. pre-departure orientation, applicable visa fees, language instruction, room, board, program-sponsored travel within country, and all entrance fees for CLS Program cultural enhancement activities.
 Please note that U.S. passport fees and the cost of medical exams will not be covered by the scholarship.